BYLAWS OF THE

 d.
 Members are eligible to vote and hold elective offices.

 Section 3.
-Associate Members
+Student Members

 a.
 A person in full time attendance as a student studying a curriculum related to naval engineering for a bachelor's or higher degree is eligible as a Student Member until the end of the Society's fiscal year in which the student graduates or is separated from the school.